Everyone's experiences were different and the intensity of the hallucinations also varied from person to person.

 One day while sitting on the couch I noticed that the perspective of the lamp was odd, like inverted.
 It was still in 3D but... just.. wrong.
 (It was a square lamp base, red with gold trim on 4 legs and a white square shade).
 I was transfixed, I couldn't look away from it.
 I stayed up all night staring at it, the next morning I didn't go to work, something was just not right about that lamp.
 I stopped eating, I left the couch only to use the bathroom at first, soon I stopped that too as I wasn't eating or drinking.
 I stared at the f*cking lamp for 3 days before my wife got really worried, she had someone come and try to talk to me, by this time my cognizance was breaking up and my wife was freaking out.
 She took the kids to her mother's house just before I had my epiphany.... the lamp is not real.... the house is not real, my wife, my kids... none of that is real... the last 10 years of my life are not f*cking real!

 The lamp started to grow wider and deeper, it was still inverted dimensions, it took up my entire perspective and all I could see was red, I heard voices, screams, all kinds of weird noises and I became aware of pain.... a sh*t ton of pain... the first words I said were "I'm missing teeth" and opened my eyes.
-I was laying on my back on the sidewalk surrounded by people that I didn't know, lots were freaking out, I was completely confused.
+I was laying on my back on the sidewalk surrounded by people that I didn't know, lots were freaking out, and I was completely confused.

 I went through about 3 years of horrid depression, I was grieving the loss of my wife and children and dealing with the knowledge that they never existed, I was scared that I was going insane as I would cry myself to sleep hoping I would see her in my dreams.
 I never have, but sometimes I see my son, usually just a glimpse out of my peripheral vision, he is perpetually 5 years old and I can never hear what he says. -temptotosssoon.

-I was in medically induced coma for about a week.
+I was in a medically induced coma for about a week.
 The coma itself is not much to talk about - there is just a gap in your memory, even from before it happened (I don't even remember the accident that brought me there in the first place).
-Waking up from it is much different story though.
-Since I was fully dosed by painkillers and sedatives and whatnot I was basically high as kite and since the trauma I suffered was very serious my brain constructed very stressful, vivid nightmares I remember to this day. u/Spidermechanic
+Waking up from it is a much different story though.
+Since I was fully dosed by painkillers and sedatives and whatnot I was basically high as a kite and since the trauma I suffered was very serious my brain constructed very stressful, vivid nightmares I remember to this day. u/Spidermechanic

 It’s called ICU delirium.
 Some people feel things are being done to them like being buried alive or having legs and arms amputated. u/alponch16.
 I had ICU delirium and had the most intense and horrifying delusions.
 I didn’t know a mind could go to such dark places, but mine did and it scared me half to death.
 It has taken months to get some of what I thought I was experiencing out of my head.
 One time I had visitors and my niece was holding my hand and massaging it and I remember having a delusion that she was breaking all the bones in my hand.
 I could have sworn on a bible at that time that it happened.
 So bizarre. u/Colouroutsidethelines

 This is so interesting to read everyone’s experience.
 I’m an ICU nurse and I work with patients in comas all the time.
-I talk to them, I let them know why I’m touching them whether it be to give them medication, draw lab work, bathe them, clean them after an incontinent episode.
+I talk to them, I let them know why I’m touching them whether it be to give them medication, draw lab work, bathe them, or clean them after an incontinent episode.
 I’ll also reorient them to where, why, and how they’re in that situation.
 I’ll also tell them when their loved ones call to check on them.
 I would feel awful knowing someone I took care of had flashbacks of feeling violated during a coma. -nicoat594